Syknapse/My-Learning-Tracker/README.md

 ## Highlights

-The most interesting of what I'm watching, reading, and doing.
+The most interesting of what I'm watching, reading, and doing:

 [**Click here for playlists and tweets.
 Articles, talks, tutorials, and more**](https://syknapse.github.io/My-Learning-Tracker/)

-And here is a chronological log of the highlights of my learning
+And here is a chronological log of the highlights of my learning:

 [**My Learning Log**](https://github.com/Syknapse/My-Learning-Tracker/blob/master/log.md)